nose-devs/nose/doc/finding_tests.rst

   module that looks like a test.

-* Files with the executable bit set are ignored by default under Unix-style operating systems--sse ``--exe`` to allow collection from them, but be careful that is safe to do so.
+* Files with the executable bit set are ignored by default under Unix-style operating systems--use ``--exe`` to allow collection from them, but be careful that is safe to do so.
 Under Windows, executable files will be picked up by default since there is no executable bit to test.